ViewComponent/view_component/docs/api.md

 ### #render_parent

-Subclass components that call `super` inside their template code will cause a double render if they accidentally emit the result:
+Subclass components that call `super` inside their template code will cause a double render if they emit the result:

     <%= super %> # double-renders
     <% super %> # does not double-render